dkirkby/bossdata/docs/envvar.rst

 You can optionally define one more environment variable ``BOSS_SPECLOG`` to locate a local checkout of the ``speclog`` svn product.
-This is only required if you need to access the full plug maps (including non-science fibers) using and prefer to use an environment variable instead of passing a path argument.
+This is only required if you need to access the full plug maps (including non-science fibers) and prefer to use an environment variable instead of passing a path argument.
 See the :meth:`read_plug_map() <bossdata.raw.RawImageFile.read_plug_map>` documentation for details.